Gies College of Business: History

-Since 2015, Gies College of Business has partnered with Coursera to offer online MBA program and an online MSA program.
+Since 2015, the college has partnered with Coursera to offer online MBA (iMBA) program, with additional options for online graduate certificates, an online MSM (iMSM), and an online MSA (iMSA).
 The school started with 113 students in the beginning for the online programs and later grew to more than 3,200 degree-seeking students from 46 states in United States and more than 90 countries in the world.
-The selectivity and acceptance rate to the program initially was 20.9% and is currently at 53%.
+The selectivity and acceptance rate to the program initially was 20.9% and is currently at 78%.